Guido Projects Photo-collage 9x10 - PNG.png

 1963 | Louis L. Guido

 In 1936, Louis and Frank Guido formed Guido Brothers Construction Company.
 Their work encompassed restorations, remodeling, and building of numerous public buildings, court houses, schools and churches.
-The lessons of Integrity, Authenticity, Commitment, Ingenuity, and Community were not lost on sons Cosmo, and Louis Jr. Today, under the leadership of Maryanne and Tom Guido, Guido Construction has built a dynamic team of experienced professionals, serving numerous clients, while incorporating current technology to produce landmark projects that will last far into the future.
+The lessons of Integrity, Authenticity, Commitment, Ingenuity, and Stewardship were not lost on sons Cosmo, and Louis Jr. Today, under the leadership of Maryanne and Tom Guido, Guido Construction has built a dynamic team of experienced professionals, serving numerous clients, while incorporating current technology to produce landmark projects that will last far into the future.

 Experts in the Industry